-AT&T CEO to become executive chair after Time Warner deal: Bloomberg
+AT&T CEO to become exec chair after Time Warner deal: Bloomberg

 John Stankey, who now leads DirecTV and other entertainment businesses, will become CEO of the media division that would include HBO, Warner Brothers and news network CNN, Bloomberg reported.

-John Donovan will lead DirecTV, which will become part of a unit that would include AT&T's traditional phone businesses, Bloomberg reported.
+DirecTV, which was acquired by AT&T in 2015 for $48.5 billion, will be led by John Donovan and will become part of a unit that would also include AT&T's traditional phone businesses, Bloomberg reported.

 AT&T said last month that it was confident it would win regulatory approval for the acquisition of Time Warner before the year end as the Justice Department continues its review of the deal.